What I love about my house in Spain

 There are no vecinos living here any more but I’m happy to say I don’t have the house all to myself.
 Apart from family, the house also lends itself to travellers from far and wide.

-This is one of the rooms in the upstairs apartment.
+Below is one of the rooms in the upstairs apartment.
 The house itself is 500 years old and its supporting walls are more than half a metre thick so as to maintain warmth in Winter and coolness in Summer.

-The terrace is really rather special!
+The terrace, shown above, is really rather special!

 I greatly enjoy accompanying guests up those black steps leading to the mirador (viewpoint).
 From there we can see right around the town, and across to the lake: